section-engineering-education/engineering-education/content/articles/simple-swap-for-swapping-faces/index.md

 status: publish
 published: true
 url: /simple-swap-for-swapping-faces/
-title: Simple Swap: A Machine Learning Framework for Swapping Faces
+title: Simple Swap - Machine Learning Framework for Swapping Faces
-description: This tutorial will give an overview of the SimSwap framework, how to apply it in various use cases, and implement an example to demonstrate how it can be used.
+description: This tutorial will give an overview of the SimSwap framework, how to apply it in various use cases, and we will go over an example to demonstrate how it can be used.
 author: wilkister-mumbi
-date: 2022-04-25T00:00:00-21:30
+date: 2022-05-15T00:00:00-18:30
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: